 Despite the knowledge that eosinophils and mast cells drive many pathological conditions, there are no approved therapies that selectively target both eosinophils and mast cells.
-Current treatments for the diseases we are pursuing are non-selective and often come with serious side effects that make them unsuitable for long term use.
 AK002 binds to Siglec-8, an inhibitory receptor found on eosinophils and mast cells, which represents a novel way to selectively deplete or inhibit these important immune cells and thereby resolve inflammation.
-We believe AK002 is the only Siglec-8 targeting antibody currently in clinical development and has the potential to be an alternative to current treatments.
+We believe AK002 is the only Siglec-8 targeting antibody currently in clinical development and has the potential to have advantages over current treatments for the diseases we are pursuing.